mrkkrp/markkarpov.com/tutorial/exceptions.md

 `uninterruptibleMask` works exactly the same.

-Having these there basic concepts (throwing, catching, and masking async exceptions) abstracted in that way, the `exceptions` package seems to be well-equipped to define lifted versions of everything.
+Having these three basic concepts (throwing, catching, and masking async exceptions) abstracted in that way, the `exceptions` package seems to be well-equipped to define lifted versions of everything.
 For example, here is how `bracket` is defined: